brontosaurusrex/brontosaurusrex.github.io/_posts/2017-11-14-mpv-tv-script.md

 ## Questions

-- Shortcut to jump to specific playlist entrie ?
+1. Keyboard shortcut to jump to specific playlist entrie ?
-- A way to make mpv to remember and resume playlist position (Can't resume stream itself) ?
+1. A way to make mpv to remember and resume playlist position (Can't resume stream itself) ?
-- Force mpv OSD title to reflect the one on EXTINF and not some silly stream name ?
+1. Force mpv OSD title to reflect the one on EXTINF and not some silly stream name ?